 Some parents want peer support, guided by a facilitator who is an International Board Certified Lactation Consultant, and we offer group, both in-person and via secure Zoom.

 Breastmilk & Conversation is a group for those with babies who are young enough they aren't crawling fast (so you aren't chasing them during group)...whether you are breastfeeding, chestfeeding, pumping, bottlefeeding and/or giving your baby any amount of human milk, you are welcome here.
 Or, if you are formula-feeding but want to meet others and know that a lot of the conversation will have to do with nursing/pumping (but we DO talk about bottlefeeding and other baby and parent issues), you are also welcome.
-Groups are now being held online via the secure version of the Zoom platform.
+Groups are held in Northborough, MA.
 Attendance is limited and advance registration is REQUIRED.

 More Milk Mamas is a group for those who have babies 5.5 months or older...thinking about introducing food or you have kids who are eating food and you are still nursing/pumping/chestfeeding/bottlefeeding some human milk.
 We mostly discuss food, night weaning (for those who are interested in that), sleep, dealing with distracted eaters, biting and pinching the breast and so much more.
-This group is currently meeting a couple time a month online via the secure version of the Zoom platform.
+Groups are held in Northborough, MA.
 Attendance is limited and advance registration is REQUIRED.

 Facebook Groups are available for support--different groups that meet different needs.
 Click here to see which groups are available.